foqsi/streamlight/README.md

 You can easily customize the following aspects of the program:
 - **Labels**: Modify the text that appears on the buttons.
 - **Key Assignments**: Change the keys that toggle the buttons by editing the <code>key_assignments</code> in <code>main.py</code>.

-How to set up yourself

-Install python

-Install pyinstaller

-navigate to the directory and run the following command pyinstaller --onefile --windowed --name StreamLights --icon=icon.ico --clean main.py